 On Thanksgiving day, 2009, they left Atlanta for home.

-For two weeks after “graduating” from inpatient therapy, he battled a urinary tract infection with an antibiotic that unleashed his gastrointestinal nemesis, C-Diff, for the umpteenth time.
+For two weeks after “graduating” summa-cum-paralyzed from inpatient physical-and occupational-therapy, he battled a urinary tract infection with an antibiotic that unleashed his gastrointestinal nemesis, C-Diff, for the umpteenth time.
 She had traveled to Atlanta for what was to have been a controlled two-week outpatient program with support close-by, during which time they would both experience what it took to live more or less independently.
 Instead, she was nurse-maid and laundress to a 50-year-old poster child for diarrhea (apologies for the indelicate reference — may not be the last).
 This condition lasted the better part of those two weeks, at the end of which he was eating only foods that would firm up his bowels.
 Their endgame was to travel a total of six hours on Thanksgiving Day via airport shuttle, then an Airbus 320, and another airport shuttle — without any “accidents.”

 For 72 hours in advance of their trip, for “relaxation” and to gain a little separation from her poster child, she confirmed airport shuttle arrangements, cleaned, laundered, packed, and boxed three month’s worth of clothing, medical / lifestyle supplies, gifts and other belongings.
 Those things they expected to need were packed in suitcases.
 Those things that wouldn’t fit in their suitcases were boxed and given to Atlanta-based friends to be shipped back home.
 In the hour before their airport shuttle arrived, rivaling any Himalayan Sherpa, she hauled all of their suit cases and carry-ons down to the pickup point.